-Contact an Attorney Today
+Contact a Columbia, SC Motorcycle Accident Attorney Today

-If you’ve been involved in a motorcycle accident in South Carolina, the Law Office of Kenneth E. Berger would like to hear from you today.
-Our skilled legal team can review your individual situation and help you decide on the right course of action to seek the compensation that you may be owed for medical bills, rehabilitation, property damage, lost time and wages, pain and suffering, and more.
+If you’ve been involved in a motorcycle accident in South Carolina, our team of attorneys will review your individual situation and help you decide on the right course of action in order to receive full compensation for medical bills, rehabilitation, property damage, lost time and wages, pain and suffering, and more.